-All tip bets won by a dealer and all other tips shall be paid in chips, deposited in a locking tip box in the dealer's pit area, pooled with all other tips and tip bets accumulated by all other dealers, and divided daily between dealers and supervisory management personnel as defined by the Tribe upon a formula established by the Tribe.
+All tip bets won by a dealer and all other tips shall be deposited in a locking tip box in the dealer's pit area, and shall be pooled with all other tips and tip bets accumulated by all other dealers and shall be divided not more frequently than weekly between dealers and supervisory management personnel as defined by the Tribe upon a formula established by the Tribe.
 Cash tipping shall be prohibited.